MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/dialogs-and-flyouts/teaching-tip.md

 ---
-Description: A teaching tip is a semi-persistent and content-rich flyout that provides contextual information.
+description: A teaching tip is a semi-persistent and content-rich flyout that provides contextual information.
 title: Teaching tips
 template: detail.hbs
 ms.date: 09/24/2020